-Minimum fixed-term deposit rates
+Minimum term deposit rates

-Pursuant to Communication "A" 7459 (as amended by Communication "A" 7491), for financial institutions included in groups "A" and "B" -for the purposes of the rules on "Minimum Cash"- and branches or subsidiaries of foreign banks rated as systemically important (G-SIBs) not included in those groups, in the case of deposits in pesos not adjustable by "UVA" or "UVI" on behalf of holders of the non-financial private sector, a minimum deposit rate shall apply, which shall be timely disclosed by the BCRA, in accordance with the following:
+Pursuant to Communication "A" 7491 (as amended by Communication "A" 7561), for financial institutions included in groups "A" and "B" -for the purposes of the rules on "Minimum Cash"- and branches or subsidiaries of foreign banks rated as systemically important (G-SIBs) not included in those groups, in the case of deposits in Pesos not adjustable by UVA or UVI on behalf of holders of the non-financial private sector, a minimum deposit rate shall apply, which shall be timely disclosed by the Central Bank, in accordance with the following:

-As of April 18, 2022, fixed-term deposits that do not exceed a total of \$10 million at the date of constitution of each fixed-term deposit and that are constituted by individuals in financial institutions, will have a passive rate of 97.87% of the Monetary Policy rate of the day prior to that in which the impositions are made, or the last one disclosed, as the case may be.
+As of March 17, 2023, fixed-term deposits that do not exceed a total of Ps.
+10 million at the date of constitution of each fixed-term deposit and that are constituted by individuals in financial institutions, will have a passive rate of 100% of the Monetary Policy rate of the day prior to that in which the impositions are made, or the last one disclosed, as the case may be.
 In the case of fixed-term deposits constituted in the name of two or more individuals, the amount of the fixed-term deposit will be distributed proportionally among its holders.

-For fixed term deposits not included in the preceding paragraph, the deposit rate will be 93.62% of the Monetary Policy rate of the day prior to the day on which the deposits are made, or the last one disclosed, as the case may be.
+For fixed term deposits not included in the preceding paragraph, the deposit rate will be 89.10% of the Monetary Policy rate of the day prior to the day on which the deposits are made, or the last one disclosed, as the case may be.